sagemath/sage-archive-2023-02-01/src/doc/en/faq/faq-usage.rst

 Sage has a function that enables this::

     sage: implicit_multiplication(True)
-    sage: x 2 x  # Not tested
+    sage: x 2 x  # not tested
     2*x^2
     sage: implicit_multiplication(False)